takari/m2eclipse-website/documentation/m2e-documentation.md

       <li>Automatic downloading of the required dependencies from the remote Maven repositories</li>
       <li>Wizards for creating new Maven projects, pom.xml and to enable Maven support on plain Java project</li>
       <li>Quick search for dependencies in Maven remote repositories</li>
-      <li>Quick fixes in the Java editor for looking up required dependencies/jars by the class or package name</li>
     </ul>